dinosore0/dinosore0/README.md

 ## 💡 Daily Quote
 <pre>
 Today's insight:
-  The fool doth think he is wise, but the wise man knows himself to be a fool.
+  Take a course in good water and air and in the eternal youth of Nature you may renew your own.
+Go quietly, alone no harm will befall you.
 </pre>
 The Daily Quote will be updated automatically every 30 minutes!!
 [How can I do that?](https://github.com/dino-claw/dino-claw)
-## 🌟 Experiences (917 days)
+## 🌟 Experiences (918 days)

 ### 🧮 Programming languages